kalecodes/ShopSmart/README.md

 ## Project Management
 #### Development Method
 Our team will be following scrum mehtodology, organizing work into sprints, conducting weekly stand-up meetings, and frequent retro-spectives.
-We will be using Kanban to track feature progress.
+We will be using Kanban to track feature progress

+#### Project Tacking Software
+Trello:

 #### Risk to Project Completion
 - Short project timeline